 Market Potential Savings (MPS): The total possible savings in the market that potentially could occur because of advancement efforts to get all municipalities to adopt stretch code and achieve 100% compliance; also known as Gross Technical Potential in other utility-funded code programs or Total Market Savings in TRM v.
 10 vol 4, Attachment C.

-Market Progress Indicators (MPI): Qualitative and/or quantitative indicators to help measure changes in the market due to the market transformation initiative (MTI).
+Market Progress Indicators (MPI): Qualitative and/or quantitative metrics used to assess changes in the market due to the market transformation initiative (MTI).

 Market Transformation: The strategic process of intervening in a market to create lasting change that results in the accelerated adoption of energy efficient products, services, and practices. (from TRM v.
 10 vol 4, Attachment C)